Danny Murtaugh: As manager

 After retiring as a player, Murtaugh managed the New Orleans Pelicans (1952–54), the Pirates' Double-A farm club, and the unaffiliated Triple-A Charleston Senators (April 19–July 16, 1955).
 In 1956 he returned to the Pirates as a coach under Bobby Bragan.
 In his second year in the job, on August 4, 1957, he succeeded Bragan as skipper with the Bucs 36–67 and one game out of last place; under Murtaugh, they perked up to win 26 of their final 51 games.
 In his first full season, 1958, Murtaugh led the Pirates to a surprise second-place finish in the National League.
 He went on to hold the Pittsburgh job for all or parts of fifteen seasons over four different terms (1957–64, 1967, 1970–71, 1973–76).

 In 1960, his third full season as their manager, Murtaugh guided the Bucs to the first of the two World Series championships they won under his command.
 After they captured the National League pennant by seven full games over the Milwaukee Braves, they stunned the heavy-hitting New York Yankees in the 1960 World Series—won in Pittsburgh's last at bat by Bill Mazeroski's walk-off home run in the ninth inning of Game 7.
 The Yankees outscored Pittsburgh 55–27, and administered three thrashings (16–3, 10–0 and 12–0), but the resilient Pirates took the other four contests by a run differential of only +7 (6–4, 3–2, 5–2 and 10–9).

-From 1961–64, his Pirates had only one over-.500 season and, after the conclusion of the 1964 campaign, Murtaugh stepped down as manager just before his 47th birthday.
+From 1961 to 1964, his Pirates had only one over-.500 season and, after the conclusion of the 1964 campaign, Murtaugh stepped down as manager just before his 47th birthday.
 He had been battling health problems, sometimes reported as a heart ailment.
 He moved up to the Pirate front office as a key assistant in charge of evaluating players for general manager Joe L. Brown.
 After the 1965 season, he turned down feelers from the Boston Red Sox to join their organization as vice president, player personnel.
 Then, in 1967, when his immediate successor as the Pirates' manager, Harry Walker, was fired July 17, Murtaugh returned as interim pilot for the remainder of the 1967 season, after which he returned to the front office.